The Gallimaufry Page

 Black Hills Raptor Center

-Linda wrote this story to help publicize the BHRC annual "Art on the Wing" fundraiser, but the story stands on its own.
+Linda wrote this story in 2014 to help publicize the BHRC annual "Art on the Wing" fundraiser, but the story stands on its own.

 Sanson Ranch Buffalo Jump